PaulskPt/Adafruit_DisplayIO_FlipClock/README.rst

 The time will be shown on the display ('hh:mm').
 The displayed time will be refreshed every minute.

-Example # 3 was created because of a discussion at: https://github.com/adafruit/Adafruit_CircuitPython_NTP/issues/16, from which I learned that the esp32spi.settime() creates a datetime stamp that is not alway accurate.
+Example # 3 was created because of a discussion at: https://github.com/adafruit/Adafruit_CircuitPython_NTP/issues/16, from which I learned that the esp32spi.get_time() creates a datetime stamp that is not always accurate.

 Example #3 (filename: displayio_flipclock_ntp_test2_PaulskPt.py).
 This example uses the Adafruit IO TIME Service.
 To be able to use this example, the user has to set